 I love ruins, and I’m not alone in this taste.
 A fair swag of the world’s most visited tourist sites are ruins: the Forum, the Great Wall, the Pyramids and so on – it’s an impressive list.
-A ruin is not a building damaged by storm, flood or earthquake.

 - Collection & Research